RJWoodhead/FRC3DP/README.md

 # Caveat Constructor

 These designs have not yet been tested in the crucible of competition.
 Your mileage may vary.
+Batteries not included.
+Terms and conditions may apply.
 Void where prohibited by law.
 You get what you pay for.
+And, of course, "some assembly required."

 # License